ENCCS/cmake-workshop/content/cxx-fortran.rst

                          [SYMBOLS [<module>:]<function> ...])

-.. challenge:: A C/C++ executable using a Fortran library
+.. exercise:: A C/C++ executable using a Fortran library

    Your goal is to link a C++ executable to a BLAS/LAPACK library.
 The final executable will be named ``linear-algebra``: it scales a vector with